What is a high-altitude balloon?

 We have had the payload land in the mountains before, requiring us to hike about 5 or 6 miles one-way to get it.
 As long as we know exactly where it lands, even if it’s many miles from a road, we will likely be able to go and retrieve it eventually.
 It might take a few weeks or months, especially if we have to wait for snow to melt, but we’ll be able to get it back.

 We have not had a payload land in water, although we had one close call near Flaming Gorge Reservoir.
 If it were to land in water, most of our equipment is waterproof and would therefore survive.
 Most of it would probably float as well, so we suspect that we’d find it rather quickly and eventually figure out a way to get it out of the water.

 What happens if you launch in Wyoming but the payload lands in another state?

 This is not a big deal.
 We have had payloads land in Montana, South Dakota, Nebraska, and Colorado.
 Recovering the payload works the same way as if it had landed in Wyoming.

 Speaking of shorter hikes, we have had payloads land on dirt roads, allowing us to drive right up to them.
-We’ve had payloads land a few dozen feet of off paved highways as well.
-While these types of recoveries are “textbook”, they are pretty rare.
+We’ve had payloads land a few dozen feet off of paved highways as well.
+While these types of recoveries are ideal, they are pretty rare.
 Most of the time, we have to get out of the vehicle and hike some distance (usually more than 1/2 mile) to find the payload.

 We started our balloon program in 2011.
 However, the program really didn’t get up and running until Fall 2014 when we did our first K-12 launch with one of the elementary schools in Laramie.
 Since then, we have been launching balloons with K-12 schools across the state about once per month.